The Vaughan Rising Podcast

 Stuck on Planet Earth is an alternative rock band made up of Al Capo (bass/vocals), Adam Bianchi (guitars/vocals) and Andrew Testa (drums).
 If you’re a rock fan, this proudly Vaughan-based trio is infiltrating your radio waves, Spotify playlists, and Instagram feed with a string of catchy singles from their debut album, Beautiful Nowhere.

 And they’re doing it…in COVID lockdown.
 Beautiful Nowhere was released in June with tight restrictions on social gatherings, and no concerts allowed.
-In a world where recording artists make most of their money on touring, what made them go for it, and how they paying the bills?
+In a world where recording artists make most of their money on touring, what made them go for it, and how are they paying the bills?